mykki92/CI_PP5_SOUNDCHECK/README.md

 ## Credits
 ### Images
+- 404, No Results and Upload icons were sourced from [Flaticon.com] (https://www.flaticon.com/)
+- Landing page images were sourced from [Pexels.com] (https://www.pexels.com/)
+- Sign Up/Sign In page image is owned by myself
+- Logo was generated at [Logo.com] (https://logo.com/)

 ### Code
 This project was inspired by the ['Moments'](https://github.com/Code-Institute-Solutions/moments) social media platform project by Code Institute.
 I have built my own styles and added extra functionality,

 ### Acknowledgements
+My Code Institute Mentor Mo Shami for his guidance and advice.
+Code Institute learning modules and tutor support.